What Is An In-Kind Donation?

 Read the donations and distribution policy of our non-profit organization, Children's Medical Center Foundation.
 This helps donors know what items we can and cannot accept.

-Check out the many Children’s Medical Center Foundation Amazon wish lists to see the current needed items.
+Check out the many Children’s Health Amazon wish lists to see the current needed items.

-The Foundation also updates lists for each campus of our most-needed items on a quarterly basis:
+Lists for each campus of our most-needed items are updated on a quarterly basis.

 Frequently Asked Questions About In-Kind Donations